-Colectivo Moriviví is an all-women artistic collective that has been producing public art and artivism since 2013.
+Colectivo Moriviví is an all-women artistic collective producing public art and artivism since 2013.
 Our artistic production consists of muralism, community-led muralism, and protest performance/actions.
 Our work is about democratizing art and bringing the narratives of Puerto Rican communities to the public sphere to create spaces in which they are validated.
-The history of Puerto Rico is very fragmented and many aspects have been erased or obscured.
+The history of Puerto Rico is very fragmented, and many aspects have been erased or obscured.
 Our intention is to make a community and that our history is not denied, that's why we use public art to achieve it.

 Moriviví is a model of artistic production focused on bringing the voice of its context into the public forum.
 Muralism is understandable and powerful for the general spectator.
-Portraying ideas in collectiveness and collaboration with others is a challenge and that is what validates painting as a process.
+Portraying ideas in collectiveness and collaboration with others is a challenge, and that is what validates painting as a process.